Ray9090/Python-Gaming-Rock-Paper-Scissors/README.md

 https://en.wikipedia.org/wiki/Rock_paper_scissors

 Requirement for run as excutable file or .exe file or application :
-1. Download latest python and install it (this project also included latest python)
+1. Download latest python and install it
 2. add Python to PATH variable in Windows.
    An easy way to add Python to the path is by downloading a recent version of Python or Please follow the liks below: